wp-plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 * Fixed: Better special characters in url handling
 * Fixed: Facebook Like foreign languages support
 * Fixed: Facebook Send locale, broken in the 2.5.2 update
-* Fixed: Little php code cleaning

-= 2.5.0 =
-* Added: Buffer button
-* Fixed: Style cleaning for the prepend_above box
+* Fixed: Code cleaning
-* Changed: Pinterest button is shown if some image is found in the post content, even if it's not a thumbnail or an attachment

 = 2.4.4 =
-* Changed: Little code cleaning
-* Fixed: Google+ and Pinterest buttons broken in previous updates
-* Fixed: Google+ and Pinterest issue on header javascript loading
-* Fixed: The option to disable buttons on excerpts now correctly disables only the plugin
-* Fixed: Facebook Like box height
-* Fixed: Pinterest button broken in 2.4 and 2.4.1 while recognizing images in posts

-= 2.4 =
 * Added: Facebook share button counter customization
 * Added: Option to disable buttons on excerpts
 * Changed: CSS Style improvements (button vertical alignment, removed redundant code)
 * Changed: Removed redundant spaces (sometimes breaking the button alignment)
+* Changed: Code cleaning
 * Fixed: If button width is not set, use the default value
-* Fixed: For Pinterest, now check the existence of the function has_post_thumbnail
+* Fixed: Pinterest now checks the existence of the function has_post_thumbnail
 * Fixed: On some templates the Google+ button was disappearing (javascript code not loaded)
+* Fixed: Google+ and Pinterest issues in previous updates
+* Fixed: The option to disable buttons on excerpts now correctly disables only the plugin
+* Fixed: Facebook Like box height

 = 2.3 =
 * Added: Pinterest button (basic support: only shows if there is some media, links to the thumbnail or to the first media attachment)